steveshambles/Freespin-Frenzy/README.md

 but I don't have a clue how.
 Anyone willing to fork and fix is welcome.

-I wouldalso love to be able to "spin" the reels, like a real slot machine,
+I would also love to be able to "spin" the reels, like a real slot machine,

 but again, I have no idea how to do this.